Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Hammer Curl vs. Reverse Curl: When Should You Do Each?

 If you are doing both exercises in the same workout, I recommend doing the hammer curl first.
-This is because the hammer curl is a compound exercise that can handle heavier weights.
-Following with reverse curls will allow you to target the entire group of biceps and forearm muscles.
+The hammer curl is a compound exercise that can handle heavier weights.
+Following with reverse curls will allow you to target the entire biceps and forearm muscles.

 Should I do hammer curls or bicep curls first?

-Start with hammer curls if you’re aiming to lift heavier weights, as they can handle the load.
+Start with hammer curls if you aim to lift heavier weights, as they can handle the load.
 Follow up with bicep curls for a well-rounded bicep workout.
 The sequence matters – it’s about maximizing muscle engagement for better gains.

 Are reverse curls easier than regular curls?